-- Update BIOS using a USB device. - Change factory default settings and set or change the workstation configuration, which might be necessary when you add or remove hardware. - Determine if all devices installed on the workstation are recognized by the system and functioning. - Determine information about the operating environment of the workstation. - Solve system configuration errors that are detected but not fixed during the Power-On Self-Test (POST). - Establish and manage passwords and other security features. - Establish and manage energy-saving time-outs. - Set the workstation date and time, and modify or restore factory default settings. - Set, view, change, or verify the workstation configuration, including settings for CPU, graphics, memory, audio, storage, communications, and input devices. - Modify the boot order of installed mass storage devices such as SATA, optical disk drives and network drives. - Configure the boot priority of SATA hard-drive controllers. - Enable or disable Network Server Mode.
-This mode enables the workstation to start the operating system when the power-on password is enabled with or without a keyboard or mouse attached.
-When the keyboard and mouse are attached to the workstation, they remain locked until the power-on password is entered. - Enable or disable POST Messages to change the display status of POST messages.
-POST Messages suppresses most messages, such as memory count, product name, and other nonerror text messages.
+- Update BIOS using a USB device. - Change factory default settings and set or change the workstation configuration, which might be necessary when you add or remove hardware. - Determine whether all devices installed on the workstation are recognized by the system and are functioning. - Determine information about the operating environment of the workstation. - Solve system configuration errors that are detected but not resolved during the Power-On Self-Test (POST). - Establish and manage passwords and other security features. - Establish and manage energy-saving time-outs. - Set the workstation date and time, and modify or restore factory default settings. - Set, view, change, or verify the workstation configuration, including settings for CPU, graphics, memory, audio, storage, communications, and input devices. - Modify the boot order of installed mass storage devices such as SATA drives, optical drives, and network drives. - Enable or disable Network Server Mode.
+This mode enables the workstation to start the operating system when the power-on password is enabled, with or without a keyboard or mouse attached.
+When the keyboard and mouse are attached to the workstation, they remain locked until the power-on password is entered. - Select Post Messages Enabled or Disabled to change the display status of Power-On Self-Test (POST) messages.
+Post Messages Disabled suppresses most POST messages, such as memory count, product name, and other non-error text messages.
 If a POST error occurs, the error is displayed regardless of the mode selected.
-To manually enable POST Messages during POST, press any key except F1 through F12. - Specify an Ownership Tag, which is displayed on the screen when the workstation is started or restarted. - Specify the Asset Tag or property identification number assigned to this workstation. - Enable power-on password prompts during system restarts (warm-starts) and power on.
+To manually switch to Post Messages Enabled during POST, press any key (except F1 through F12). - Specify an Ownership Tag, which is displayed on the screen when the workstation is started or restarted. - Specify the Asset Tag or property identification number assigned to this workstation. - Enable power-on password prompts during system restarts (warm-starts) and when the computer is started.

 - Hide or show the integrated I/O functionality, including serial, USB, or parallel ports, audio, or embedded NIC.
-Hidden devices are inaccessible, which increases system security. - Enable or disable removable media boot ability. - Enable or disable removable media write ability (if supported by hardware). - Replicate the workstation setup by saving system configuration information on CD and restoring it on workstations. - Execute self-tests on specified SATA hard disk drives (if supported by the drive).
+Hidden devices are inaccessible, which increases system security. - Enable or disable removable media boot ability. - Enable or disable removable media write ability (if supported by hardware). - Replicate the workstation setup by saving system configuration information to removable storage or restoring it.